-- Growing demand for green living: More residents – including the baby boom generation now entering the senior living population – are seeking communities that are prioritize sustainability.
-They want facilities built near transit, with access to community green spaces or community gardens, more waste diversion options, and efficiency built in to common and individual spaces.
+- Growing demand for green living: More residents – including the baby boom generation now entering the senior living population – are seeking communities that are prioritizing sustainability.
+They want facilities built near transit, with access to community green spaces or community gardens, more waste diversion options, and efficiency built into common and individual spaces.

 What Should Senior Living Facilities be Thinking About?